-Blake doubled over, braying out laughter.
+Blake doubled over, braying with laughter.
 “We’re the animals!
-Maybe you haven’t noticed, Pete, but we’re holding a fucking chimpanzee.”
+Maybe you haven’t noticed, Pete, but we’re holding a fucking chimp.”
 He shook his head in seeming befuddlement.
 “Your perception is seriously off.”
 He reached out and ruffled Reptar’s hair.
 “This?
 This is an animal.”
 He pointed at his chest.
 “Us?
 We’re humans.”

 “Please,” Peter whispered.
 “Just—”

-Cole ran to the nearest refreshment table and grabbed hold of a thick, single-edged cake knife.
+Cole ran to the nearest refreshment table and grabbed a single-edged cake knife.
 He jogged back to Blake and offered it up.

 “Thanks bruh.”
 Blake ran the blade across his pants, wiping it clean of buttercream frosting.
-He held it at eye level, turning it back and forth and studying its edge.
+He held it up to eye level, turning it back and forth and studying the edge.
 “I’ll do you a favor.”
-He met Peter’s eyes.
+He met Peter’s gaze.
 “From now on, you can hang with us.
 That way, you can have real friends—human friends.”
 A wicked grin.
-“But there’s a catch.
-A big one.”
-He pointed at Reptar with the knife.
+“But there’s a big-ass catch.”
+He pointed at Reptar with the tip of the knife.
 “Chimp’s gotta go.”

 “Yep,” Blake affirmed.
 “Fido’s done-skies.”
-He grabbed Reptar’s hair and pulled his head back, resting the edge of the blade on the line of the chimp’s throat.
+He palmed Reptar’s brow and pulled his head back, resting the blade on the line of his throat.
 “You lose your only friend, but you gain some new ones.
 It’s all good; you can’t make an omelet without breaking a few—”

 “That’s not his only friend.”

 A female silhouette shone from the gym’s entrance, backlit by the hallway’s halogen lighting.
-Both her fists were clenched by her sides, and her feet were planted a little wider than shoulder’s width apart.
+Both her fists were clenched by her sides.
+Her feet were planted a little wider than shoulder’s width apart.